 Withholding of Removal (WOR) is an immigration status awarded to individuals who have shown that they have suffered persecution in their home country, but who do not qualify for asylum.
 Persecution is not well-defined in the law, but generally requires a showing of severe harm or threat to an individual’s life or freedom.
 The persecution must be shown to have occurred on account of the victim’s race, religion, nationality, political opinion, or particular social group.
 The perpetrator of the persecution must be either the government of the country or an individual or group that the government is unable or unwilling to control.

 Individuals who are granted WOR in the United States are NOT able to petition for their spouse and minor children to receive protection in the United States.
 The request for WOR must be renewed yearly, and no progression toward residency or citizenship is permitted from WOR.

 Eligibility determinations for humanitarian immigration require a thorough analysis of the facts and law applicable in one’s case.
 Before filing out any applicable for special immigration status, consult with a Texas immigration attorney at Walker Gates Vela.
-To learn more, call today at (512) 633-1785 for our Austin office or (361) 356-4502 for our Corpus Christi office.
+To learn more, call today.